-View of the cable car summit station/restaurant and Grosser Mythen.
+View of the upper cable car station/restaurant and Grosser Mythen.
 The summit restaurant is barely visible as a dot on the left side.
 At this point, you're likely to ask yourself, "What in the world was I thinking when I decided to activate this summit?!?"